-We seek to recruit high calibre graduates with 'A' levels in academic subjects, who are preferably, but not necessarily, law graduates.
+We seek to recruit high calibre graduates with 'A' levels in academic subjects.
 At Barlow Robbins we look for individuals who are articulate, ambitious, clear thinking, able to use their common sense, care about people, react positively to pressure and have preferably had commercial as well as legal work experience.

 - Trainee Case Studies

 The firm will make a £5,000 contribution towards the cost of the LPC payable directly to the LPC provider, plus an interest free loan for the balance of the fees, repayable over the two years of the training contract.

 We consider trainees to be an investment in the practice's future.
 We aim to retain as many of our trainees as possible as newly qualified solicitors, if there are appropriate opportunities at the time of qualification, particularly those who have proved, during their training contract, that they are technically competent, committed, ambitious and have entrepreneurial skills.